ninadkhisti/data-structure-exercises/README.md

 * Recursion
 * Binary search
 * Binary Index Tree
-* Geometric
+* Geometry,
-* Min, max heap and may more...
+* heap, graph, topological sort and may more...